- Before you start

 As you step through your application, the corresponding information appears in the Debug tool window, and in the page of your web browser:

-To step though the script, click or ; to terminate the debugger session, close the yellow banner, or click Cancel.
+To step through the script, click or ; to terminate the debugger session, close the yellow banner, or click Cancel.